Close Menu

 Estimating Gross Rental Income

 The first step in calculating cash flow is estimating gross rental income.
-This figure represents the total amount of rent you expect to collect from tenants over a specific period, typically annually.
+This figure represents the total amount of rent you expect to collect from tenants over a specified period, typically one year.
 To arrive at this number, consider the market rates for similar properties in your area.
 Research the average rent prices and adjust for any unique features your property may have.
 For instance, if your property includes amenities such as a swimming pool, gym, or updated appliances, these can justify a higher rental rate compared to similar properties lacking these features.

 The Importance of Planning for Rent Increases in Real Estate Investments